Avaiga/taipy/gui/extension-index.md

 of the application as the *backend*.
 This is where Python variables are stored and manipulated, and where callbacks are invoked.<br/>
-The client part, which usually is a tab in the browser of a user connected to the Taipy GUI application, is referred to as the *frontend*.
-The frontend of the application is it self an application, running on the end-user's user agent (the browser), and is responsible for creating the pages that the user can look at and interact with.
-The frontend application is able to receive messages from and send messages to the backend, by means of the Extension API.
+The client part, which usually is a tab in the browser of a user connected to the Taipy GUI application, is referred to as the *front-end*.
+The front-end of the application is it self an application, running on the end-user's user agent (the browser), and is responsible for creating the pages that the user can look at and interact with.
+The front-end application is able to receive messages from and send messages to the backend, by means of the Extension API.

 ## Usage